Paper Loop Lady Bug

 Instructions

-- Cut around head.
-Cut on thinner lines to make the loop body.
+- Cut around the ladybug’s head.
+Then cut on the thinner lines to make the paper loop body.

-- Fold half a black pipe cleaner in half.
-Poke up through the middle of the head.
-Bend into antennae shape.
-Bend tab on top of head.
-Glue to loop body.
+- Fold half of a black pipe cleaner in half.
+Poke it up through the middle of the head and bend the ends into antennae.

-- Glue the lady bug to the leaf.
+- Glue the paper loop ladybug onto the leaf.

 Patterns, Templates and Printables